IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 ## General Information:

-- **Office Hours**: Office hours are available before class on Tuesday's and Thursdays starting at 1 PM.
-To ensure that an instructor will be available, please schedule an appointment 24-hours beforehand by sending a meeting request email to EWU-Instructors@IntelliTect.com.
+- **Office Hours**: Office hours are available before class on Tuesdays and Thursdays starting at 1 PM.
+To ensure that an instructor will be available, please schedule an appointment 24 hours beforehand by sending a meeting request email to EWU-Instructors@IntelliTect.com.
 Alternative times may be available upon request.
 - A list of topics covered in class will be recorded by students in the [**Lectures**](Lectures.md) markdown file.
 It will also contain a general schedule for the class, but this may be adjusted based on pacing.

 ### Homework and Assignments